covinolab/SBIsmfs/README.md

 ## Installing code
 Download code at : https://github.com/Dingel321/SBIsmfs.git

-Install with `python3 setup.py install`
+Install with `python3 -m pip install .`

 ## Installation can be tested with:
 Install pytest with `pip install pytest`